-SEAS T-6: Technology Standards, Section 4 Technology Standards Reference Guide (TSRG) defines technology standards and the purpose of the TSRG.
+The T-6: Technology Standards, Section 4 Technology Standards Reference Guide (TSRG) defines technology standards and the purpose of the TSRG.
 The TSRG is the repository of data, project management, security, and technology standards applicable to the administration and operation of the enterprise and future state enterprise.
-Content for the TSRG is in an Excel list in the FX Projects Repository, which adheres to the MITA Framework.
+Content for the TSRG is in an Excel list in the FXPR located at FX Hub > Reference Materials > Category: Technology, which adheres to the MITA Framework.

 Standards addressing the same topic are created by different organizations and are often aligned and consistent.
-Higher-level organizations (typically those closest to the creation and management of data) may adopt stricter or more specific standards.
+Higher-level organizations (typically those closest to the creation and guidance.

+management of data) may adopt stricter or more specific standards.
 In some cases, standards may conflict, or an organization may provide guidance that certain standards are waived or not applicable.
-The TSRG seeks to help stakeholders understand not only the universe of applicable standards, but also to provide the structure to harmonize conflicting standards or guidance.
+The TSRG seeks to help stakeholders understand not only the universe of applicable standards, but also to provide the structure to harmonize conflicting standards or